Gait analysis system for rodents

 Advanced gait analysis

-Due to the high temporal and spatial resolution of the color camera in combination with the Illuminated Footprints technology, the CatWalk XT software can identify subtle changes within the dimensions, position and timing of each footprint.
-Numerous parameters are calculated for qualitative and quantitative analysis of individual footfalls and gait.
+Due to the high temporal and spatial resolution of the color camera in combination with the Illuminated Footprints technology, the CatWalk XT software identifies subtle changes within the dimensions, position and timing of each footprint.
+Over 100 parameters are calculated for qualitative and quantitative analysis of individual footfalls and gait!

 Free white paper